CBSE Syllabus for Class 8 Science for Academic Year 2021-2022

 Chapter 1: Crop Production and Management – Class 8 – Notes

-Crops are plants grown by the farmers.
+Crops are plants grown by farmers.
 Agriculture plays a very important role in the Indian economy.
 It is the backbone of our country.
 70% of the Indian population depends on agriculture for food and money.
-It is the major occupation in the rural areas.
+It is the major occupation in rural areas.
 The cultivation of crops depends primarily on the weather and soil conditions.

 Chapter 2: Microorganisms : Friend and Foe – Class 8 – Notes

 If you observe a drop of water in a pond through a microscope, you will see a lot of tiny rounded structures.
 These tiny creatures are known as microbes or microorganisms.
 They are all around us and are so small in size that they cannot be seen with bare human eyes.
-Microbes are classified into four groups as:
+Microbes are classified into four groups:

 Chapter 3: Synthetic Fibres and Plastics – Class 8 – Notes

 We all wear and enjoy different types of clothes.
 There are some special types of clothes which are worn during certain occasions and some are season based clothes like cotton clothes during the summer to keep us cool, woollen clothes like sweaters, overcoats, shawls to keep our body warm during the winter season and raincoats during the rainy season.
-These different types of clothes are all prepared from the Fibres.
+These different types of clothes are all prepared from Fibres.

 Chapter 4: Materials – Metals and Non-Metals – Class 8 – Notes

 Everything around us is categorized into either metals or non-metals.
 Hence, it is important to know what nonmetals and metals are and how to distinguish them.
 Class 8 Science Chapter 4 discusses the various physical and chemical properties of metals and non-metals.

 Chapter 5: Coal and Petroleum – Class 8 – Notes